marcoshsq/PY4E/01_Python_Crash_Course/03_Compound_Structures/Lesson_11_Lists_FTW.md

 | Lists have several built-in methods |	Tuple does not have many built-in methods. |
 | The unexpected changes and errors are more likely to occur |	In tuple, it is hard to take place. |

+Later, when you, and me as well, get more proficient with python, we'll learn a few more applications with these Data Structures, for example, we use tuples to create tables using pandas... but this is a spoiler.
+Lists!
 ##

 ## Lesson xx Content: